flame-engine/flame/doc/flame/components.md

 If the parent is not mounted yet, then this method will wait in a queue (this will have no effect on the rest of the game engine).

-The `respectCamera` variable can be overridden or set to `false` (defaults to `true`) to make the `FlameGame` ignore the `camera` for this component, making it static in relation to the viewport that is.
-Do note that this currently only works if the component is added directly to the root `FlameGame`.

 ## Component
 Usually if you are going to make your own component you want to extend `PositionComponent`, but if